Onam: Hindu mythology

-The date of Onam celebration is based on the Panchangam, and falls on the 22nd nakshatra Thiruvonam in the month Chingam of Malayalam calendar, which in Gregorian calendar falls between August–September.
+The date of Onam celebration is based on the Panchāngam, and falls on the 22nd nakshatra Thiruvonam in the month Chingam of the Malayalam calendar, which in the Gregorian calendar falls between August–September.

 History

-The festival probably has ancient origins and it became intricately linked with Hindu legends at some later date.

-Literary and epigraphical evidence suggests that Onam has a long religious context and history in Kerala and neighboring parts of South India:
+The festival has ancient origins and is intricately linked with Hindu mythology.
+Literary and epigraphical evidence suggests that Onam has a long religious context and history in Kerala and neighbouring parts of South India: